-- Texas Covered Entity Privacy and Security Certification: Children’s Medical Center Dallas is the first hospital in Texas to receive this certification by the Texas Health Services Authority (THSA) and the Health Information Trust Alliance (HITRUST).
+- Children’s Medical Center Dallas is the first hospital in Texas to receive the Texas Covered Entity Privacy and Security Certification by the Texas Health Services Authority (THSA) and the Health Information Trust Alliance (HITRUST).

-- The WorldatWork Alliance for Work-Life Progress recognized Children’s Health for demonstrating leadership in workplace strategies and practices to help employees achieve success in work-life effectiveness.
+- For the third consecutive year, the WorldatWork Alliance for Work-Life Progress recognized Children’s Health for demonstrating leadership in workplace strategies and practices to help team members achieve success in work-life effectiveness.

-- The Children’s Health Transport team was named the 2016 Emergency Medical Services (EMS) Crew of the Year by EMS for Children for displaying outstanding care for a child in an emergency medical or trauma event.
+- The Children’s Health Transport team was named the 2016 Emergency Medical Services (EMS) Crew of the Year by EMS for Children, displaying outstanding care for a child in an emergency medical or trauma event.

-Much has changed since 1913, but our mission remains the same: To make life better for children.
-We’re driven to continue to honor the trust parents place in us and work harder each day to expand the knowledge of pediatric illnesses, develop the best possible treatments, and deliver exceptional, compassionate care to the region’s children.
+Much has changed since 1913, but our mission remains the same: to make life better for children.
+We’re driven to continue to honor the trust parents place in us and work harder each day to expand the knowledge of pediatric illnesses, develop the best possible treatments and deliver exceptional, compassionate care children in the region.